- As part of a teacher’s or librarian’s Professional Learning Network (PLN)

-Lessons and resources for teaching social media—the tools and their use—are abundant in print and online, but I’m not satisfied these help students truly conceptualize and understand “cloud computing”.
+Indeed, lessons for teaching the use of social media tools are abundant in print and online, but I’m not satisfied these help students truly understand the concept of “cloud computing”.
 Online tools are steadily replacing “in-house” apps, so we need to emphasize “cloud computing” as we teach each online tool so students learn the responsible use of ALL online tools.

 - Personal services: individual tools for organization, communication, and learning—email, drop box, digital documents, digital storage.

 - Group services: tools for collaborating with others—chat rooms, discussion forums, wikis, social networks, video conferencing.